A one night creative event where artists take over the campus at the American Film Institute. Created for the Gilga Internship Application.

 For one night, we take over the Warner Brothers building on the AFI Campus and turn it into something it's never been: a space for every kind of art our community wants to make.
-No classes, no workshops, no film screenings.
-A transformed space for expressing ourselves in any way we want.
+Installation art, performance art, other mediums of visual art - whatever the artists want to do.
+But no classes, no workshops, no film screenings.
+We turn the entire building into a transformed space for expressing ourselves in any way we want.

-Directing, producing, editing, cinematography, screenwriting, production design — everyone gets to make something that isn't a film.
+Directing, producing, editing, cinematography, screenwriting, production design - every discipline gets to make something that isn't a film.
 Teams are encouraged but not required.

 The people who teach us filmmaking are artists too.
 This is their chance to show us a side we've never seen.
 I want them creating alongside us, not supervising.

 Friends, family, alumni who want to come experience the campus in a completely new way.
-The building deserves to be seen like this.
+Art is made to be engaged with, and the Warner Brothers building deserves to be seen like this.

 Teams of artists take over different spaces in the Warner Brothers Building and create installations.
-They can be anything — a sound piece, a painting wall, a light sculpture, a DJ set, a spoken word corner, an interactive projection.
+They can take any form - a sound piece, a painting wall, a light sculpture, a DJ set, a spoken word corner, an interactive projection.
 The only rule is: make something you don't normally get to make here.

 We'll form a planning committee with representation from each of the disciplines, as well as the faculty.
-We'll decide on a theme or creative prompt early — not a constraint, but a jumping-off point.
-Something loose enough that a DJ set and a light installation can both respond to it.
-Artists need real time to develop something they're proud of.
-We'll open signups, assign spaces, and distribute key information: available equipment, technical specs for each room, and any constraints.
+We'll decide on a theme or creative prompt early as a jumping off point, and to make the event feel cohesive.
+We'll open signups, help connect artists in groups, assign spaces for installations, and distribute key information like available equipment, technical specs for each room, and any AFI specific constraints.

 The campus transforms.
-Audiences move freely between installations — watch a DJ set in one room, paint in another, sit with spoken word poetry in a third.
-No schedule, no assigned seating.
-Explore and engage.
+Audiences move freely between installations - watch a DJ set in one room, paint in another, sit with spoken word poetry in a third.
+Maybe we'll have some larger meta-theme installations that encourage people to move from room to room.
+But ultimately, there's no schedule, no assigned times.
+It's about exploring and engaging.

-There's a specific moment I'm designing for.
-It's when you walk through the door into WB 102 — a door you've walked through a hundred times on your way to class — and the space behind it is completely different.
+We spend so long in these halls every day and see them only as one thing.
+But I'm so excited for someone to walk into WB 102 and not recognize it at all - it's been completely transformed.
 Maybe a team of wily DPs have turned the whole thing into a light show.
 Maybe the production designers have converted it into an indoor beach.
 Maybe Dean Ruskin's performing slam poetry to the beat from the real Slim Shady.
+Whatever it is, it's a memory and a moment that will stick with you forever - and maybe light up your day the next time you're falling asleep in class.

-The creative moment isn't any single installation.
-It's the feeling of walking through a space you thought you knew and realizing it can be something else entirely.
-That's what I want people to carry with them after the night is over — the sense that this campus, and the people in it, have more to offer than what fits inside a film.
+The creative moment is the feeling of walking through a space you thought you knew and realizing it can be something else entirely.
+That's what I want people to carry with them after the night is over: the sense that this campus, and the people in it, have more to offer than what fits inside a film.

 The biggest logistical challenge is getting institutional buy-in for using the campus this way.
 The Warner Brothers Building isn't typically available for non-curricular events at night, and there are real considerations around security, access, and liability.